 #1 - Ask yourself “why?”

-This has to be the very first thing you need to do if you want a truly slick finance operation.
+This has to be the very first thing you need to do if you want truly slick finance operations.

 Instead of asking yourself how you can do something quicker or easier, ask yourself “Why are we doing this?”

 It’s no surprise that in many organisations there are a lot of tasks that are being done just because they have always been done.

 If you are producing a report then ask the recipient what they use it for and if it is still useful.